monashunited/monashunited.com.au/_posts/2021-02-12-tennis-clubs-at-risk-in-monash.md

 We are deeply concerned that local Tennis Clubs in Monash will be asked to close if this development goes ahead as planned.

-As such, we seek your support in communicating these concerns around the future of local tennis clubs in Monash to all the members of your club by sharing this information with them as well as communicating your concerns to Councillors, see the list of sample questions to ask council below.
+As such, we seek your support in communicating these concerns around the future of local tennis clubs in Monash to all the members of your club by sharing this information with them as well as communicating your concerns to Councillors, see the list of sample questions to ask Council [here](/blog/2021/02/02/questions-and-contacts#tennis) and who to [contact](/blog/2021/02/02/questions-and-contacts#contacts).

 You can read further information on this site.